-Distribution of ketamine typically occurs among friends and acquaintances, most often at raves, nightclubs, and at private parties; street sales of ketamine are rare.
+Distribution of ketamine typically occurs among friends and acquaintances, most often at nightclubs, parties, music festivals, and concerts; street sales of ketamine are rare.

-Ketamine, along with the other "club drugs," has become popular among teens and young adults at dance clubs and "raves."
+Ketamine, along with the other "club drugs," has become popular among teens and young adults at dance clubs, musical festivals, and concerts.
 Ketamine is manufactured commercially as a powder or liquid.
-Powdered ketamine is also formed from pharmaceutical ketamine by evaporating the liquid using hot plates. warming trays, or microwave ovens, a process that results in the formation of crystals, which are then ground into powder.
+Powdered ketamine is also formed from pharmaceutical ketamine by evaporating the liquid using hot plates, warming trays, or microwave ovens, a process that results in the formation of crystals, which are then ground into powder.